 Clone Tableau Server

-tsm settings clone, creates a set of files (the "clone payload") includes settings, secrets, configuration, and topology, including ports being used, and information about external services.
+tsm settings clone creates a set of files (the "clone payload"), which includes settings, secrets, configuration and topology, including ports being used and information about external services.

 tsm settings clone command generates a set of files (the "clone payload") that contain all the secrets generated by Tableau Server, as well as those provided by the server administrator during configuration, including a keystore containing keypairs and certificates.
 It is extremely important for security that you keep the clone payload and the output location secure.
 To facilitate this:

 - If the output directory does not exist, tsm will create it with access restricted to the user running the

 tsm settings clonecommand.

 If the output directory exists when you run the command, tsm will confirm that it is owned by the user running the command and that permissions are limited to only that user.
 If the directory does not have the expected permissions, a message displays: